najeb-pcb/nucleoappboard/README.md

 ## 🔄 Versioning Strategy

-- PCB and schematic revisions will follow tagged releases
+- PCB and schematic revisions will follow tagged releases (e.g. `v1.0-pcb`)
-  (e.g. `v1.0-pcb`, `v1.1-hardware`)
 - Only fabrication-relevant files will be included in releases
-- Backup ZIP files are excluded to keep the repository clean and maintainable
+- Backup ZIP files are excluded to keep the repository clean

 ---